debbieyuen/nanda-edge-agent/README.md

   * USB Type-C Power Adapter
   * USB Type-C to Type-A Cable
   * microSD Card (64 GB or higher)
-  * NVME SSD 1TB or higher
+  * NVME SSD 1TB or higher.
+The Jetson has two slots - a 2230 NVMe and a 2280 NVMe
 * Jetson Orin Nano
   * Chromium
   * Git and Git LFS